Imam86/linux-debian-wine/README.md

   apt-get install lib32ncurses5 libgstreamer-plugins-base0.10-0:i386 winbind
   ```

 ## Wine Mono and Wine Gecko
-As a *normal user*, make sure there's wine directory inside the .cache directory.
+As a *normal user*, make sure there's *wine* directory inside the *.cache* directory.
 Then copy these .msi files (*wine-mono-0.0.8.msi* and *gecko-2.21-x86.msi*) into the directory:
 ```
 ~/.cache/wine/
 ```
-This step is an alternative, usually wine will automatically download these files for you.
+This step is an **alternative**, usually wine will automatically download these files for you.

 ## Tricks for Linux Debian 64-bit